WessonChen/ReactTutorialJourney/README.md

     - Can preform tasks like cancelling any network requests, removing event handlers, cancelling any subscriptions and also invalidating timers
     - Do not call the `setState` method

+#### Error Handling Lifecycle Methods
+1. `static getDerivedStateFromError()`
+2. `componentDidCatch()`

+    - Called when there is an error either during rendering, in a lifecycle method, or in the constructor of any child component

 [Back to Table of Contents](#table-of-contents)